Tagalog morphosyntax and word order

 Diversity in language acquisition research

-In Prof. Natalie Boll-Avetisyan's C07 project under the University of Potsdam's SFB 1287, we look at German- and Japanese-learning infants' acquisition of phonotactics.
+In Prof. Natalie Boll-Avetisyan's C07 project (SFB 1287), we look at German- and Japanese-learning infants' acquisition of phonotactics.
+In a study funded by Uni Potsdam's UFSKW, we look at Tagalog-learning infants' discrimination of nasal contrasts.

-The project on Tagalog-speaking children's acquisition of negation words is a collaboration with Roman Feiman and Scott AnderBois from Brown University, and the Speech Pathology department of the University of the Philippines Manila.
+The project on cross-linguistic acquisition of negation words (including Tagalog) is a collaboration with Roman Feiman and Scott AnderBois from Brown University, and the Speech Pathology department of the University of the Philippines Manila.

-This involves the supervision of Kathleen Amora's Master thesis on the Tagalog adaptation of MAIN, and JB Pascual's PhD on developing Tagalog naming and semantic association tests for awake brain surgery.
+We are developing a Tagalog-English CDI.
+We also plan to build on Kathleen Amora's Tagalog adaptation of MAIN.
+I also co-supervise JB Pascual's PhD on developing Tagalog naming and semantic association tests for awake brain surgery.

 Cross-linguistic study on word order